 The smart home, however, is one place where the volume can be a downside.
 I asked Google to turn off my lights before going to bed late one night and her response was way too loud for a totally quiet house.
 Don’t forget to turn down the volume after listening to loud music.

 The top of the speaker—which becomes the side if you stand the cabinet upright—has an array of touch-sensitive controls, which work, but I hardly found myself using.
 One of the big draws of this thing is that I never have to touch it, but it’s nice to know that I can.

-You can connect to the speaker over Wi-Fi, Bluetooth, and even auxiliary headphone jack, which is a nice touch if you just want to use it like a regular old speaker.
+You can connect to the Google speakers over Wi-Fi, Bluetooth, and even auxiliary headphone jack, which is a nice touch if you just want to use it like a regular home speaker.

 We’re about to enter an era of more powerful smart speakers and Google is really the first in the fray.
-If you’re already fully-committed to the Google Home platform, then this is a worthy upgrade from the comparatively puny Google Home.
-The $399 price point is steep for a product like this, especially when we’re yet to get a real feel for Apple’s upcoming $349 Siri-powered HomePod.
-The UE MegaBlast is also a compelling option for $299, but the smart home Alexa integration is still a bit lacking compared to a true smart speaker.
+If you’re already fully committed to the Google Home platform, then this is a worthy upgrade from the comparatively puny Google Home.
+The price point is a bit steep, especially when we’re yet to get a real feel for Apple’s Siri-powered HomePod.
+The UE MegaBlast is also a compelling option for less, but the smart home Alexa integration is still a bit lacking compared to a true smart speaker.

-It will be interesting to see down the line if Google offers something in between the $79 Home and the $399 Home Max to fill out its lineup.
+It will be interesting to see down the line if Google offers something in between the budget-friendly Home and the more premium Google Home Max to fill out its lineup.
 Until then, the Max is an excellent—if expensive—way to bug your neighbors with all-night death metal marathons.